 I’ve written before how, when I was a kid, Ferrero Rochers were the pinnacle of fine chocolate.
-These Ferrero Raffaellos are in the same vein as the Rochers, but without those golden wrappers and tiny stickers, it just isn’t the same!
+The Ferrero Raffaello is in the same vein as the Rocher, but without those golden wrappers and tiny stickers, it just isn’t the same!

-Like Rochers, Raffaellos are spherical wafers filled with ganache and coated with chocolate.
+Like Rochers, Ferrero Raffaello is a spherical wafer filled with ganache and coated with chocolate.
 The wafer shell was lightly crispy and served as a great foil for the creamy white chocolate center.

 The center ganache was sweet and rich with vanilla notes – very frosting-like.
 There was a blanched whole almond hidden in the center that added a great crunch and nuttiness.

 The whole treat was covered with a thin layer of white chocolate and rolled in dried shredded coconut that made a mess.
 I found the coconut to be disappointing – it was too dry and didn’t add any flavor.